dischoen/egit/README.md

 # This fork enables egit to be built on Ubuntu 20.04 LTS

-At work I am still using U20, and libgit2
+At work I am still using U20, and libgit2 there seems to be older than in upstream.

 ## required libraries

 - libgit2-dev: as below, but U20 has version 0.28.4+dfsg.1-2